urho3d/urho3d/Readme.txt

 To run Urho3D from the Visual Studio debugger, set it as a startup project and enter its relative path and filename into Properties -> Debugging -> Command:
-..\Bin\Urho3D.exe or ..\Bin\Urho3D_d.exe.
+..\Bin\Urho3D.exe.
 Additionally, entering -w into Debugging -> Command Arguments is highly recommended.
-This enables startup in windowed mode: without it running into an exception or breakpoint will be obnoxious as the mouse cursor will most probably be hidden.
+This enables startup in windowed mode: without it running into an exception or breakpoint will be obnoxious as the mouse cursor will likely be hidden.

 To actually make Urho3D.exe do something useful, it must be supplied with the name of the script file it should load and run.
 You can try for example the